Booteille/blynkcli-bash/README.md

 # blynkcli

-A short utility to manage a Blynk server.
+A short utility to manage Blynk server from CLI

 This project is actually fully experimental.
-Do not use it in production.